Jackbob/AR-controlled-Spheros/Readme.md

 START PROGRAM
 %%%%%%%%%%%%%

+RETARGET SOLUTION TO WORK ON NEW WINDOWS PC (BUILDS ONLY FOR 64BIT)

 Setup "hotspot" or network and connect with PC and tablet.

 Pair the sphero via bluetooth to the PC.